clemlesne/blue-agent/README.md

 Features:

-- Agent register itself with the Azure DevOps server.
-- Agent restart itself if it crashes.
+- Agent register and restart itself.
-- Auto-scale based on Pipeline usage (with [KEDA](https://keda.sh), not required).
+- Allow to build containers inside the agent using [BuildKit](https://github.com/moby/buildkit).
 - Can run air-gapped (no internet access).
-- Cheap to run (dynamic provisioning of agents, can scale from 0 to 100+ in few seconds).
+- Cheap to run (dynamic provisioning of agents, can scale from 0 to 100+ in few seconds with [KEDA](https://keda.sh)).
+- Performances can be customized depending of the engineering needs, which goes far beyond the Microsoft-hosted agent.
-- Compatible with Debian, Ubuntu and Red Hat LTS releases.
+- Pre-built with Debian, Ubuntu and Red Hat Enterprise Linux releases.
 - SBOM (Software Bill of Materials) is packaged with each container image.
 - System updates are applied every days.
-- Systems are based on [Microsoft official .NET images](https://mcr.microsoft.com/en-us/product/dotnet/aspnet/about) and [Red Hat Universal Base Image](https://catalog.redhat.com/software/containers/ubi8/ubi-minimal/5c359a62bed8bd75a2c3fba8).

 ## Usage